CNA Exam 2026: Your Complete Certification Guide

 Start FREE CNA Clinical Skills Practice

-Our skills chapters include step-by-step procedures with critical steps highlighted for each skill commonly tested on the exam.
+Our skills chapters include step-by-step procedures with critical steps highlighted for each of the 23 skills you could be asked to perform.

 State-Specific Requirements

-CNA certification is regulated at the state level, meaning requirements vary:
+CNA certification is regulated at the state level, so the details vary:

 | Requirement | Range by State |